Skip to main content

 }

-• Tool names must not clash with core tool names (conflicts are skipped)
+• Tool names must not clash with core tools (conflicts are skipped)

-• Use optional: true for tools that trigger side effects or require extra binaries
+• Use optional: true for tools with side effects or extra binary requirements

 • Users can enable all tools from a plugin by adding the plugin id to tools.allow